- A true off-roader

 But this prodigious off-road talent compromises its usefulness as an urban utility vehicle.
 The steering's loose; the ride can be choppy unless it's fully laden with up to eight passengers.
 And three of them will have to ride in third-row seats that fold up to the sides of the cargo area--not into the floor like most modern crossovers, because that's where the rear axle lives.
 In this land of compromise, the latest electronics keep the Land Cruiser happier both on and off the pavement, controlling the way it trundles down and up hills, the way it traverses all kinds of terrain, keeping its hydraulic suspension at the proper stiffness.

-To woo more buyers for the 2014 model year, Toyota's added as standard equipment all the Land Cruiser's previously optional safety and luxury options.
+Starting at just a smidge south of $80,000, the Land Cruiser isn't a luxury icon like the Land Rover Range Rover, and it's $30,000 more expensive that the slightly more practical Toyota Sequoia.
+But still the Land Cruiser returns, this year with virtually every previous option now standard.
 To go with its standard 10 airbags, CD player, and leather upholstery, the Land Cruiser now gets a power moonroof; heated front and rear seats; a rear-seat DVD entertainment system; push-button start; Bluetooth; a rearview camera and parking sensors; a navigation system; HD radio; and Entune, the Toyota connectivity offering that enables mobile apps for use with its audio system, whether it's streaming Pandora audio or on-the-go Facebook updates filed by voice commands.

 Inside, the Land Cruiser has the same, very upright, chunky styling that all the newer Toyota trucks have received.
 It's a pretty technology-heavy presentation, with a navigation screen top and center, plus climate, audio, and off-road controls below that, and it emphasizes a certain truth about the Land Cruiser's appeal—that it's rooted more in gated communities than in remote outposts.
 New this year are a perforated leather trim, more glossy woodgrain on the dash, and brighter metallic trim surrounding some of the dash panels.